trunghongoc/react-display-control/README.md

 This react component will help you render or show or hide your components by some conditions as easy as good

+Features:

+- Show/Hide components/elements from any where
+  - For example 1: you are staying at `<Footer>` component and wanna hide some items at `<Header />`
+  - For example 2: you are rendering a list items, and wanna show some items, hide some others
+  - For example 3: you are render many components and wanna show/hide some one by your condition
+- Multiple display control
+  - You can create many control by wrap `<Item />` inside a `<Group />`, then use `useDisplayControl` to control (show/hide) all `<Item />`
+- Nesting display control
+  - `<Group />` can be nesting

 ## Install

 Via Npm: